Smallibs/pilin/README.md

 #### Data type definition

 First at all, the data type should be specified.
 Of course, an optional value is `None` of `Some` value.
-In addition an internal class `TK` - for type kind - using a type defunctionalised as illustrated in [Lightweight higher-kinded polymorphism](https://www.cl.cam.ac.uk/~jdy22/papers/lightweight-higher-kinded-polymorphism.pdf).
+In addition, an internal class `TK` - for type kind - using a type defunctionalised as illustrated in [Lightweight higher-kinded polymorphism](https://www.cl.cam.ac.uk/~jdy22/papers/lightweight-higher-kinded-polymorphism.pdf).

 In this `TK` class, a `fix` value is proposed when a downcast is required.
-This operation is of course dangerous, but to reduce this aspect the scope of the constructor is limited to `Option`.
-In addtion, the catamorphism `fold` function is proposed.
+This operation is of course unsafe, but to reduce this aspect the scope of the constructor is limited to `Option`.
+Finally, the catamorphism `fold` function is proposed.

-Finally, smart constructors and abstraction implementation references can be proposed.
+Smart constructors and abstraction implementation references can be proposed.

 ```kotlin
 sealed class Option<A> : App<Option.TK, A> {